rspamd/rspamd.com/doc/quickstart.md

 From version 1.7, the setting of passwords is also suggested by `rspamadm configwizard`.

 **Important information**: the default passwords (namely, `q1` and `q2`) are **BANNED**, so you cannot use them in your installation.
 Please set the appropriate passwords before using the controller.

-Then you can copy this string and store it in the configuration file.
+This is done to prevent an occasional data leak caused by misconfiguration.

 ### Setting up the WebUI